-The Lower Great Lakes Chapter of NATAS offers scholarships to graduating high school seniors, and to college juniors or seniors.
+The Lower Great Lakes Chapter of NATAS offers scholarships to graduating high school seniors, and to college juniors or seniors attending schools within the Lower Great Lakes Chapter region including: Cleveland, Akron, Canton, Youngstown, Bowling Green, Toledo, Lima and Mansfield, Ohio; Erie, Pennsylvania; and Indianapolis, Bloomington, Muncie and Fort Wayne, Indiana.
 Students must plan to attend or currently attend a four-year college to pursue a career in the television industry.
-Recipients and their parents are guests at the 47th Annual NATAS Lower Great Lakes Chapter Regional Emmy® Awards ceremony where they will receive on-stage recognition.
-The gala is planned for Saturday, June 18, 2016 at Kalahari Resort in Sandusky, Ohio.
+Recipients will be honored during the 52nd Annual NATAS Central Great Lakes Chapter Regional Emmy® Awards ceremony which will be live streamed Saturday, June 12, 2021.

-The deadline to apply was February 16, 2016.
-The application process is the same for all scholarships and is completed online through this website, nataslgl.org.
+The deadline to apply is April 15, 2021.
+The application process is the same for all scholarships and is completed online through nataslgl.org.
 Applications will be screened by our scholarship committee, and finalists will be notified by mail.
 In March, finalists will be invited to an interview by members of the NATAS Lower Great Lakes Chapter scholarship selection committee.

-If you have questions, feel free to contact Education Committee Chair Mark Lynch at firstname.lastname@example.org.
-To view a letter submitted to student advisers with more details on our scholarships: high school students click here :: college students click here.
+If you have questions, feel free to contact Education Committee Chair Rick Jackson at Rick.Jackson@ideastream.org.
 Please note, DO NOT SEND ANY OF YOUR PRODUCTIONS.
 We do not accept DVD’s, Tapes, etc., however you are welcome to include a URL if the project is available online.

 NATAS Lower Great Lakes Chapter Collegiate Scholarship

-The $3,500 scholarship funded directly by our NATAS chapter members is offered to students who attend school anywhere in the membership area of our organization which includes Cleveland, Akron, Canton, Youngstown, Bowling Green, Toledo, Lima and Mansfield, Ohio; Erie, Pennsylvania; Indianapolis, Fort Wayne, Bloomington, Lafayette, and Muncie, Indiana.
-Students must be attending college in our region to qualify.
+The high school scholarships are awarded to two current high school seniors who plan to attend a four-year college and pursue a career in the television industry and are available for high school students attending a school anywhere in the membership area of our organization which includes Cleveland, Akron, Canton, Youngstown, Bowling Green, Toledo, Lima and Mansfield, Ohio; Erie, Pennsylvania; Indianapolis, Fort Wayne, Bloomington, Lafayette, and Muncie, Indiana.

-This scholarship goes to a student who will be a college junior or senior in the 2016-17 academic year and who intends to pursue a career in television or television related field.
+The college scholarship is offered to students who attend a college in our membership area (see above), will be a college junior or senior in the next academic year, and who intend to pursue a career in television or a television related field.